-This time of year, many of us are reflecting upon the things we are thankful for, including family, friends, health, home, and our jobs.
+This time of year, many of us are reflecting upon the many things we are thankful for, including family, friends, health, home, and our jobs.
 I would like to share some of the things I am thankful for in relation to my counseling profession.

 - Uno Cards: If you work with adolescents, you get this one.
 In addition to taking the pressure off an adolescent for having to talk, Uno cards give them something to do with their hands.
 This will often lead to establishing a positive therapeutic rapport, which ultimately leads to progress.
 I’m thankful for Uno cards!